 Esther Kim Lee is a professor of theatre history and writes about Asian American theatre, Korean diaspora theatre, and globalization and theatre.
-She was born in Seoul, Korea and spent her youth in Santa Barbara, California.
-Currently, she teaches in the School of Theatre, Dance, and Performance Studies at the University of Maryland.
+Currently, she teaches in the Department of Theater Studies at Duke University.
 From 2013 to 2014, she was the Chief Editor of Theatre Survey, the flagship journal of the American Society for Theatre Research (ASTR).
 She is currently the Vice President for Publications for ASTR.

 Ph.
 D. Theatre History, Literature, and Criticism, THE OHIO STATE UNIVERSITY, Columbus, Ohio